gauthamchandra/learning-ruby-from-js/ruby_oop_design.md

 end
 ```

-#####Classes can be defined multiple times
+##### Classes can be defined multiple times

 In Ruby, the first time the interpreter encounters a class definition, it creates the class with the specific members that have been specified.
-If it encounters a definition for the same class again, it actually *extends the existing definition*
+If it encounters a definition for the same class again, it actually *extends the existing definition*.

 ```ruby
 # Defines class Foo